 All the glory and blessings that remain on the people saved from the nations proceed from the members of the Body of Christ that comprise the new Jerusalem.
-The Water of Life comes from within the saints, for example.
+For example, the Water of Life comes from within the saints.

 Speaking of the saved people of the nations: